apache/arrow/docs/source/java/install.rst

 Arrow nightly builds are uploaded to GitHub.
 For example, for 2022/03/01, they can be found at `Github Nightly`_.

-Follow the steps and get your nightly packages installed to local maven repository:
+Maven cannot directly use the artifacts from GitHub.
+Instead, install them to the local Maven repository:

 1. Decide nightly packages repository to use, for example: https://github.com/ursacomputing/crossbow/releases/tag/nightly-2022-03-03-0-github-java-jars
 2. Define nightly packages to use, for example: `arrow-vector` and `arrow-format`